luizbgomide/sovereign/spells.md

 These subjects can take `1d4+1` free rounds of actions, but they cannot physically affect the world or move any object they were not carrying at the time they cast the spell.
 Any spells the caster or other allies cast can affect only their own group, and not those entities still in the normal flow of time.

 #### Typhoon
-The caster unleashes a consuming destruction on a visible point within three thousand feet.
+The caster unleashes a consuming destruction on a visible point within 3000ft.

-A torrent of eldritch ruin rains down from the heavens on everything within up to a two hundred foot radius per caster level, inflicting `1d8` damage per caster level with a [Physical](/rules#physical) save for half damage, and automatically killing all targets with 4 or fewer HD.
+A torrent of eldritch ruin rains down from the heavens on everything within up to a 200ft radius per caster level, inflicting `1d8` damage per caster level with a [Physical](/rules#physical) save for half damage, and automatically killing all targets with 4 or fewer HD.

 This damage is sufficient to destroy any wooden or lightly-built stone structure and will seriously damage even fortifications.
-The caster can tighten the radius down to a minimum of 20 feet, but cannot be selective about targets within that area.
+The caster can tighten the radius down to a minimum of 20ft, but cannot be selective about targets within that area.

 This spell cannot be cast indoors, and is extremely hazardous to the caster; they must make a [Mental](/rules#mental) saving throw on casting it or suffer a quarter of the damage inflicted, rounded up.